An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-Pararescue jumpers Andrew Rios (left) and Mark Bedell stabilize a local Afghan policeman injured in an improvised explosive device attack while in flight to the hospital in southern Afghanistan.
+In flight to the hospital in southern Afghanistan, pararescue jumpers Andrew Rios (left) and Mark Bedell stabilize a local Afghan policeman injured in an improvised explosive device attack.

 David Gilkey/NPR